-- Survey report issued by Government approved surveyors or an authorized Classification society;
+- A survey report issued by Government approved surveyors or an authorized Classification society;

-- Evidence that the vessel has been marked in accordance with law.
+- Evidence that the vessel has been marked in accordance with the law.

-Maltese law distinguish two types of registration for bareboat:
+Maltese law distinguishes two types of registration for bareboat:

 - bareboat charter registration of foreign ships under the Malta flag;